nmcginn/blog/_posts/2017-04-13-running-go-on-aws.markdown

 These problems are great examples of the love-hate relationship I have with go.
 Having a statically linked binary that builds incredibly fast is _awesome_, but with Cgo it isn't _really_ statically linked.
 Little things like that can drive developers crazy.
 But once I got few the first few hurdles, I have a project that compiles (and _cross-compiles_) within a few seconds and at runtime is exceptionally low-overhead.

-If I'm being completely honest... that relationship with go is 90-10 love-hate though. <3
+If I'm being completely honest... that relationship with go is 90-10 love-hate. <3